Lynx-Huang/allxonTest/docs/Implement Features/Alerts.md

 ![alert-finished](../_img/alert-finished.png)

-After setting, Plugin should received new `v2/notifyPluginAlarmUpdate` below to notify Plugin that Alarm setting updated.
+Once done, the plugin receives a new `v2/notifyPluginAlarmUpdate` (see below) to notify the plugin that the **Alerts Settings** has been updated.

 ```json {12-17}
 {